 Swedish politics was dominated by the Swedish Social Democratic Party for 60 years after the Great Depression.
 It won between 40%-55% of the votes in all elections between 1930 and 1990.

 It was with a changed psychology and a commitment to budget cuts that the Swedish Social Democratic Party returned to power under Ingvar Carlsson (1994-1996) and then under Göran Persson (1996-2006).

-In October 2014, the Swedish Social Democratic Party under Stevan Löfven again returned to power in a coalition with the Green Party, albeit in a hung parliament, having won only 31% of the popular vote.
+In October 2014, the Swedish Social Democratic Party under Stevan Löfven again returned to power in coalition with the Green Party, albeit in a hung parliament, having won only 31% of the popular vote.
 Löfven promised that he would seek wide support for his plans to boost welfare, schools and jobs.

-Sweden’s benchmark interest rate reached 0% in October 2014, after seven rate cuts starting December 2011.
-The central bank rate imposed a negative repo rate of -0.1% in February 2015, which was deepened in March to -0.25% as the central bank continued to combat deflation.
-The central bank also bought SEK 30 billion (€ 3.2 billion) worth of nominal government bonds with maturities of up to 25 years, in order to “support the upturn in inflation and ensure that long-term inflation expectations are in line with the inflation target”.
+In February 2016, the Riksbank cut its policy rate to -0.5%, after many previous rate cuts.
+The central bank also bought SEK 30 billion (€ 3.2 billion) worth of nominal government bonds with maturities of up to 25 years, to “support the upturn in inflation and ensure that long-term inflation expectations are in line with the inflation target”.
 Purchases of government bonds will continue for the first half of 2016.

 As interest rates have fallen, more people have chosen variable rate loans.
-By Q4 2014 68% of new loans were variable rate, while 23.5% were short-term fixed, and only 8.5% medium to long-term fixed.
+About 68% of new loans were variable rate, while 23.5% were short-term fixed, and only 8.5% medium to long-term fixed.
 Of all outstanding loans around 55.6% are now variable rate, up from 45.9% in Q4 2012, according to the European Mortgage Federation (EMF).